srobo/website/_posts/2018-11-14-sr2019-rules-published.md

 We had a successful Kickstart on Saturday and it was great to see the excited teams getting familiar with our kit.

-Our game this year is called Caldera in which teams need to claim the most zones by placing more of their tokens than the other robots within the zone boundaries. ([full rules][rules])
+Our game this year, _Caldera_, challenges teams to control scoring zones with tokens while navigating an arena with raised platforms.
+Twenty-five scoring zones are arranged in a grid, varying in value from two points for each of the outermost 16, a ring of eight on a raised "volcano" work seven points apiece, to the the central "caldera" which is worth thirty points.

+Teams can claim one of the scoring zones by placing more of their tokens in it than any opposing team.
+Additionally the value of any scoring zone can be multiplied by careful position of the robot at the end of the match.
+Full rules are available in the [rulebook][rules].

 We’ve already seen the teams come up with some innovative solutions and it’s going to be interesting to see how they develop.